namehillsoftware/projectBlue/README.md

 # Clearstream _aka_ projectBlueWater
-Alternative streaming music player for J River Media Center
+Alternative streaming music player for JRiver Media Center

 Folder structure is organized by _context_, or rather, it moves away from the "sock drawer" folder structure that Android follows.
 It is inspired by this post on AngularJS project structure (another Google framework that